 Source: World Fellowship for Schizophrenia and Allied Disorders

 - Can your loved one care for him or herself?

 - How much support does he or she need with daily activities?

 - Does your loved one have a drug or alcohol problem?

 - How much treatment supervision does he or she require?

 Living with family

-For many families, the most difficult choice involves whether or not the relative with schizophrenia should live at home.
-Living with family can be a good option for people with schizophrenia if their family members understand the illness well, have a strong support system of their own, and are willing and able to provide whatever assistance is needed.
+Living with family can be a good option for someone with schizophrenia if their family members understand the illness well, have a strong support system of their own, and are able to provide whatever assistance is needed.

 At-home arrangements are less likely to be successful if the person with schizophrenia uses drugs or alcohol, resists taking medication, or is aggressive or uncooperative.